Summer's Last Will and Testament

 Summer's Last Will and Testament is an Elizabethan stage play, a comedy written by Thomas Nashe.
-The play is notable for breaking new ground in the development of English Renaissance drama: "No earlier English comedy has anything like the intellectual content or the social relevance that it has."
+The play is notable for breaking new ground in the development of English Renaissance drama.
+The literary scholar George Richard Hibbard says "No earlier English comedy has anything like the intellectual content or the social relevance that it has."

 Although Nashe is known as an Elizabethan playwright, Summer's Last Will and Testament is his only extant solo-authored play; his other surviving dramatic work, Dido, Queen of Carthage, is a collaboration with Christopher Marlowe, in which Nashe's role was probably very minimal.

 Publication

 The play was entered into the Stationers' Register on 28 October 1600, and was published before the end of that year in a quarto printed by Simon Stafford for the bookseller Walter Burre.
 (Burre is best known for his publication of first editions of the plays of Ben Jonson.)
 The 1600 quarto was the only edition of the play prior to the nineteenth century.